Five-year carry-over effects in dune slack vegetation response to hydrology

 The pdf download you will find HERE.

-Handbook Coastal Dune Management
+Handbook Coastal Dune Management, 2nd edition

 Jones, L., Rooney, P., Rhymes.
 J. and Dynamic Dunescapes partners, GB